marjcuerdo/GPT-2-Divinity-Original-Sin-Quest-Walkthrough-Generator/README.md

 This notebook is created by Marjorie Ann Cuerdo and adopted from Max Woolf's: https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce.

-Open the modified Google Colab Notebook and follow the instructions there to run it using Colab's GPU (helpful for people like me without GPUs).
+Open the modified Google Colab Notebook named ("GPT_2_for_Divinity_Original_Sin_Series_Quest_Walkthrough_Generator.ipynb") and follow the instructions there to run it using Colab's GPU (helpful for people like me without GPUs).